 However, IDFA also brought with it a new wave of fraudsters who capitalized on the opportunity to reset their device IDs at scale, and device ID reset fraud became prevalent.

-Device ID reset fraud is a cycle of fraudulent activity in which fraudsters click on ads, install an app, generate in-app engagement, and later reset the device ID before uninstalling and reinstalling the app to simulate new installs.
-When fraudsters reset their device IDs continuously between installs using massive install farms, they effectively generate significant numbers of “real” clicks, installs, and engagement from new device IDs, bypassing real-time, anti-fraud protection measures.
+Device ID reset fraud is a cycle of fraudulent activity in which fraudsters click on ads, install an app, generate in-app engagement, and later reset the device ID before uninstalling and reinstalling the app to simulate new installs from “new users”.
+When resetting their device IDs continuously between installs, fraudsters effectively generate significant numbers of “real” clicks, installs, and engagement from new device IDs, bypassing real-time, anti-fraud protection measures.

 Pretending to be seemingly legitimate app install activity.
 The cyclical actions, perpetrated by phone farms, are repeated at scale through Device ID reset marathons, or by hiding behind the “Limit Ad Tracking” setting (on iOS devices).
 While the app install and engagement activity appears to be real, none of it has any actual value to advertisers or the apps’ growth.